Where we covered this

 it—of members deemed insufficiently loyal.

-Meanwhile, Xi has carried out a massive crackdown
+carried out a massive crackdown

 on China’s Uighur minority in the region of Xinjiang; launched campaigns of

-repression in Hong Kong, Inner Mongolia, and Tibet; and stifled dissent among intellectuals,
+repression in Hong Kong, Inner Mongolia, and Tibet; and stifled dissent among

-fallout, as well.
+any fallout, as well.
 Furthermore, unilateral U.S. sanctions are unlikely to be

 adopted by other countries for fear of Chinese retaliation.
 Nonetheless, the